 4.3 Example of Australian Magento stores offering BNPL

-5.2 Top Domestic BNPL players in the US
+5.2 Top domestic BNPL solutions in the United States

 5.3 Top foreign BNPL solutions in the US